 Pennsylvania is home to three native wild lagomorph species: the eastern cottontail (Sylvilagus floridanus), the Appalachian cottontail (Sylvilagus obscurus), and the snowshoe hare (Lepus americanus).
 While the eastern cottontail is common across the landscape, the Appalachian cottontail and snowshoe hare are both habitat specialists.
-Additionally, the Appalachian cottontail is a species of greatest conservation need and the hare is a species of conservation concern.
-Because of their unique habitat requirements and inherent restrictions that come with high elevation areas, snowshoe hares and Appalachian cottontails are thought to exist in patchy populations in Pennsylvania.
+The Appalachian cottontail is a species of greatest conservation need and the hare is a species of conservation concern.

-The snowshoe hare, with a specialized white pelt and foot morphology, has adapted to colder environments and higher elevations as such adaptations increase survival in areas with long-lasting snow cover.
-Appalachian cottontails have evolved to survive the colder climates of higher elevations through physiological adaptations.
-Additionally, snowshoe hares and Appalachian cottontails are found in areas with dense vegetation that provides food, thermal cover, and protection from predators, especially during winter.
+The snowshoe hare, with a specialized white pelt and foot morphology, has adapted to survive in cold environments and high elevations with long-lasting snow cover.
+Appalachian cottontails have also evolved to survive the cold climates of high elevations through physiological adaptations.
+These two species are found in areas with dense vegetation that provides food, thermal cover, and protection from predators, especially during winter.
 With limited suitable habitat found in Pennsylvania, their populations are fragmented across the Commonwealth.
 Eastern cottontails, on the other hand, are found throughout Pennsylvania.
 Their range overlaps that of the snowshoe hare and Appalachian cottontail.
 Their extensive distribution is due in part to a long history of humans moving the species across the Commonwealth, as well as importing the species from other states.
-Since they are the most common and widespread lagomorph species in Pennsylvania, the eastern cottontail would be the most likely candidate to be implicated in an initial RHDV2 detection and the transmitting of RHD to the more isolated snowshoe hare and Appalachian cottontail populations.
+Since they are the most common and widespread lagomorph species in Pennsylvania, the eastern cottontail would be the most likely candidate to be identified in an initial RHDV2 detection and could introduce the disease to snowshoe hare and Appalachian cottontail populations.

 The Game Commission is considering research to determine the genetic structure of eastern cottontails and associated landscape features.
-Research findings could better inform how RHD may spread amongst Pennsylvania's wild lagomorph populations and as such, better advise management strategies described within this Response Plan.
+Research findings could better inform how RHD may spread amongst Pennsylvania's wild lagomorph populations and as such, better advise management strategies described within this Management Plan.